-- Teachers, related therapists, case managers and the family are all invited to attend the meetings.
-Follow-up services are also available at the student’s school, home or at post-secondary institutions or places of employment.
+- Teachers, related therapists, case managers, advisors, counselors, administrators and the family are all invited to attend the meetings.
+Follow-up services are also available at the school, home, post-secondary institutions or the workplace and community.

 Large or Small Group Professional Development Workshops/Trainings are provided for schools, organizations, businesses, etc. Training is customized to the specific needs and requests of the participants, and can be provided as a demonstration/lecture or hands-on training.
 Live Webinars and Distance Training (Online learning) is available and is interactive, as participants can follow along with the instruction provided and ask questions for clarification.

 General Questions and Discussions via phone or email are provided at no charge.
 For specific service quotes and proposals contact us at firstname.lastname@example.org or call +1.603.998.4980.
 You can also use the contact form on our Contact page.